tomaszkacprzak/tomaszkacprzak.github.io/index.md

 # Talks
 ---

-I gave a number of talks at international conferences, workshops, and university colloquia.
+I gave a >20 invited talks at international conferences, workshops, and university colloquia.
 Those are available online:

 Invited keynote talk at *Bayesian deep learning for cosmology and time domain astrophysics*, Paris, France, June 20-24 2022 (AstroDeep22)